OfficeDev/Microsoft-Teams-Samples/samples/graph-change-notification/nodejs/README.md

 Bot Framework v4 ChangeNotification sample.

-This sample app demonstrates sending change notifications to user presence in Teams based on user presence status.
+This sample app demonstrates sending notifications to users when presence status is changed.

 ## Prerequisites